sebastiano123-c/DroneIno/README.md

 <!-- - : the drone corrects spurious drifts using the gyroscope signals -->

 ## **Selecting flight mode**
-Set the SWC switch of the transmitter to channel 5 and connect the receiver channel to the desired pin (mine is the GPIO 4):
+Set the SWC switch of the transmitter to channel 5 and connect the receiver channel to the desired pin (mine is the GPIO 4, see the circuit scheme):
 * SWC up: flight mode selected is only auto-leveling;
 * SWC center: flight mode selected is altitude hold (and auto-leveling if enabled);
 * SWC down: flight mode selected is GPS (NOT YET IMPLEMENTED).